onyx-m2/onyx-m2-common/README.md

 # Onyx M2 Common Library

+This is part of the [Onyx M2 Project](https://github.com/onyx-m2), which enables read-only real-time access to the Tesla Model 3/Y CAN bus data, including the ability to run apps on the car's main screen through its built in web browser.

-This library exposes functionality meant to be use on both the server and various clients.
+This library exposes functionality meant to be used on both the server and various clients.
 The intent is these classes have minimal dependencies, and work in a Webpack and Nodejs world.